 India produces the highest number of movies in a year.
 India is known for its culture and diversity.
-What’s better than watching a couple of movies to know more about a country?
-Here are 5+ Movies you can see to learn more about India.
+What’s better than watching a couple of movies learn more about a country?
+Here are 10+ Movies you can watch to learn more about India.

 Best Movies To Learn More About India

 Pather Panchali (1995) is a story of a young boy ‘Apu’ and his life in a small Indian village.
 Apu’s father is a priest and earns a meagre living.
 He moves to the city in prospects of a better life and promises his wife that he will return with money.
 While he is gone his daughter dies because of heavy rain.
 When Harihar returns his wife breaks down and tells him that Durga died.
 Apu and family leave the village.
 Ray beautifully captures the life of a low-income family in a small Indian village.
 Satyajit Ray later made Aparjito (1956) and Apur Sansar (1959) succeeding Pather Panchali.
 The three films are better known as The Apu Trilogy.

 Mother India (1957)

 Mother India (1957) is a story of a woman ‘Radha’ who is considered as the mother of the village.
 Villagers ask her to inaugurate the newly constructed irrigation canal.
 The film then goes into flashback and Radha remembers her past when she was newly married.
 Mehboob Khan wonderfully captures the struggle of a poor Indian family who is forced to pay three-quarters of their crop as interest to a money lender.
 Mother India (1957) was India’s first film to get nominated for an Oscar (The Academy Awards).